-While many banks took steps to restrict financing for thermal coal, metallurgical coal, which is used in steelmaking rather than power generation, has largely been left out of these commitments, even though it represents roughly 14% of total coal production.
-Only 9 out of the 60 banks in this report have a policy that restricts finance for metallurgical coal mining.
+While many banks took steps to restrict financing for thermal coal, There is no need to develop new metallurgical coal mines to meet future metallurgical coal, which is used in steelmaking rather than power steel demand.
+In 2021, the International Energy Agency said existing generation, has largely been left out of these commitments, even though mines were sufficient to meet coking coal demand through 2050, and it represents roughly 14% of total coal production.
+Only 9 out of the 60 yet there are 138 proposed projects consisting partly or entirely of banks in this report have a policy that restricts finance for metallurgical metallurgical coal, of which at least 85 are brand new projects and 48 coal mining. are mine expansions.

 Banks continuing to finance metallurgical coal threaten the transition of the steel sector, which currently accounts for 7% of global greenhouse gas emissions and 11% of global CO2 emissions.
-The According to calculations by SteelWatch, business-as-usual coal-based steel production could use up 23% of the world's remaining carbon budget for 2023 to 2050.
+According to calculations by SteelWatch, business-as-usual coal-based steel production could use up 23% of the world's remaining carbon budget for 2023 to 2050.
 There are also concerns that the full warming potential of metallurgical coal mining is underestimated, as many miners are not monitoring methane emissions from their mines.
 Mines produce a significant 11.6% of human-caused methane emissions - a quarter of which arise from metallurgical coal mines.
 Metallurgical coal mine methane could add 27% to the steel industry's overall 20-year climate effect.